spudtrooper/selectsimilar/readme.md

 ## Install

-Clone repo and install as an unpacked extension.
+Clone repo and install as an unpacked extension from the `chrome` directory.